Phylex/Datenraffinerie/README.md

 - backend: The combination of both the daq system and the Target.
 - Procedure: A sequence of steps that are performed together and use a common configuration.
 Examples of procedures are daq-procedures that acquire measurements from a target; analysis-procedures take the data acquired by daq-procedures and try to derive meaningful insights from that.
-- Task: The smallest unit of a procedure.
-This term is taken from the library luigi used in this framework.
-A task produces a file at completion.
+- Run: Procedures are made up of at least one run.
+A run consists of two steps: configuration of the daq system and target, and collection of data for the previously loaded data.
+The data measured during a run is measured from a single point in the targets configuration parameter space. is a data acquisition that happens for a single configuration of the chip.
 - Acquisition: The procedure that acquires data from the target also known as daq-procedure
 - Analysis: An analysis takes data that was acquired during an acquisition and derives some sort of 'insight' from it.
 An 'insight' might be a plot or the decision to keep/discard the chip that the data was acquired on.
-- Distillery: Analyses are performed in 'Distilleries' which are the part of the datenraffinerie framework and provide the analysis code with the data and the output directory where the analysis is expected to place it's outputs.
+- Distillery: Analyses are performed in 'Distilleries' which are the part of the datenraffinerie framework and provide the analysis code with the environment they run in.

 ## Installation
 ### PyPi
 The Datenraffinerie is available on pypi.
 This means that it can be installed via pip.
 To be able to use the datenraffine Python 3.9 is needed.
 Python 2